SonifyAR: Context-Aware Sound Generation in Augmented Reality: Discussion and Future Work

 \section{Discussion and Future Work}

 In this paper, we designed and implemented an AR sound authoring pipeline that automatically generates sound assets based on context information.
-We evaluated and discovered the opportunities in the AR sound interaction space, and implemented an LLM+Generative AI pipeline for sound acquisition.
-We tested the pipeline with a usability study on our prototype and further discussed the application opportunity with five examples.
+We evaluated and identified opportunities in the AR sound interaction space, and implemented a custom LLM+Generative AI pipeline for sound acquisition.
+We tested the pipeline with a usability study and through a "proof-by-demonstration" across five application scenarios.

-\subsection{Limitations and failure cases}
+\subsection{Limitations and Failure Cases}

-While SonifyAR was positively evaluated in our user study and demonstrated broad application potential, we observed limitations in the system adaptability and encountered failure cases in multiple aspects.
+While SonifyAR was positively evaluated in our user study and demonstrated broad application potential, we observed limitations in the system adaptability and encountered some failure cases.

-Firstly, since the sound acquisition pipeline relies on LLM as the context collector and overall controller, errors of the LLM can lead to failure cases in sound acquisition.
-For example, the LLM can extract the wrong keywords in the context information and prompt sound generation model with inaccruate text input (\textit{e.g. LLM provide prompt of ``sliding plastic on carpet'' while the sliding model is actually a metal toy robot}) that lead to non-matching outputs.
+Firstly, since the sound acquisition pipeline relies on an LLM as both the context collector and overall controller, LLM errors can lead to failures.
+For example, the LLM can hallucinate about the context information and prompt sound generation model with inaccruate text input (\textit{e.g.,} LLM provides prompt ``sliding plastic on carpet'' when the provided context information is the virtual model, a metal toy robot, slides on wooden floor) that lead to non-matching outputs.

-Secondly, although AudioLDM~\cite{liu2023audioldm} is the state-of-the-art text2audio generator and performs decently in most cases, it can sometimes produce subpar outputs that are noisy or do not match prompts.
-Based on our experiences, such inconsistency in performance can be hard to predict thus cannot be completely solved by prompt engineering.
+Secondly, although AudioLDM~\cite{liu2023audioldm} is a state-of-the-art text-to-audio generator and performs well in most cases, it can sometimes produce subpar outputs that are noisy or do not match prompts.
+Based on our experiences, such performance inconsistency can be hard to predict thus cannot be completely solved by prompt engineering.